luiscarlin/jam-search/README.md

 # Jam Search

-Generate a Spotify playlist using openai from a keyword
+Website that generates a Spotify playlist based on a provided theme

 ## Tech used